carmenlup/Introspect2b/README.md

 This will ensure that Azure DevOps can deploy resources to your Azure subscription.

-- In your Azure DevOps project, navigate to "Project Settings" > "Service connections".
+- In your Azure DevOps project, navigate to `Project Settings` -> `Service connections`.
-- Click on "New service connection" and select "Azure Resource Manager".
+- Click on `New service connection` and select `Azure Resource Manager`.
 - Connect using the service principal (automatic) option and follow the prompts to authenticate and authorize Azure DevOps.
 - Select the subscription and resource group `introspect-2-b` created on step 2.2.
 - Use `azure-connection` for service connection name and save it.